Configure SSO for Bluebeam Accounts | Entra ID

 This guide includes the configuration of SSO for access to Bluebeam products and services, as well as the information that needs to be exchanged between Bluebeam and your IdP.

-SSO configuration should be performed by the IT administrator for your organization.
 If your organization uses Entra ID, this should be the person who manages Entra ID for your organization and has the Global Administrator, Application Administrator, or Cloud Application Administrator role.

 Configure SSO